MarieM1202/mariem1202.github.io/content/english/blog/post-1.md

 #### Project Objective

 The initial goal was far-reaching but precise: to understand the effectiveness of different music genres on various self-reported mental health conditions.
-The central research question aimed to answer was, "Do certain genres have a statistically significant positive or negative effect on self-reported stress, anxiety, or depression levels?"
+The central research question aimed to answer was, Do certain genres have a statistically significant positive or negative effect on self-reported stress, anxiety, or depression levels?"

 #### Exploratory Data Analysis (EDA): A Prelude to Our Findings